 Kauncha, a typical tribal village, is situated 40 km in the south of Silvassa on the bank of Madhuban Dam on the river Damanganga.
 It is surrounded by green valleys, thick forests and majestic mountain ranges of the Western Ghats which together add to it's spectacular beauty.

-The residents of the village belong to ancient tribes such as Warlis and Kuknas who live so close to nature that they appear an integral part of it.
+The residents of the village belong to ancient tribes such as Warlis and Kuknas who live so close to nature that they appear to be an integral part of it.
 They live in tiny clay hutments surrounded by lush green trees.
 You will see women carrying baskets and men folk grazing cattle.

-Their art represents the tradition and culture of Warli tribe including the harvest season, festival celebrations, wedding parties and births.
+Their art represents the tradition and culture of the Warli Tribe including the harvest season, festival celebrations, wedding parties and births.
 Tourists can savour the local food prepared in the traditional way by hospitable tribal women.